HaikuTeam/animator/QA.md

-I can scroll to the bottom of the timeline to access all properties (nothing gets cut off at the bottom) I can scale an element on stage (and see scale changes reflected in timeline) I can hold down Shift and scale to scale an element proportionally I can scale an element down to near 0 in either dimension without a problem When I scale an element, the scale cursor reflects the side from which I am scaling When I scale an element way down, the number of transform controls reduces Zooming in results in more transform controls displayed (apparent size is used)
+I can scroll to the bottom of the timeline to access all properties (nothing gets cut off at the bottom) I can scale an element on stage (and see scale changes reflected in timeline) I can hold down Shift and scale to scale an element proportionally When I scale an element, the scale cursor reflects the side from which I am scaling When I scale an element way down, the number of transform controls reduces Zooming in results in more transform controls displayed (apparent size is used)